Writing Your First Limnoria Plugin¶

 This page is a top-down guide on how to write new plugins for Limnoria.

-Before you start, you should be more-or-less familiar with how to use and manage a Limnoria instance (loading plugins, configuring options, etc.).
-You should also install a copy of Limnoria on the machine you intend to develop plugins on, as it includes some additional scripts like supybot-plugin-create to generate the plugin skeleton.
+Before you start, you should install a copy of Limnoria on the machine you intend to develop plugins on, as it includes some additional scripts like supybot-plugin-create to generate the plugin skeleton.

-We’ll go through this tutorial by actually writing a new plugin, named Random with just a few commands.
+We’ll go through this tutorial by writing a new plugin, named Random with a few commands.

 Generating the Plugin template¶